 In an ongoing effort to ensure resident safety, and to minimize the spread of COVID-19 among vulnerable individuals, CDPH is requiring SNFs to develop and implement processes for verifying the vaccination status of all HCP, and for obtaining and tracking documentation of twice-weekly SARS-CoV-2 diagnostic screening testing of all unvaccinated exempt HCP and booster-eligible HCP who have not yet received their booster.

-In accordance with Public Health Officer Order – Health Care Worker Vaccine Requirement issued December 22, 2021, CDPH is requiring HCP to be up to date with vaccinations and receive boosters by February 1, 2022, unless exempt.
+In accordance with Public Health Officer Order – Health Care Worker Vaccine Requirement issued February 22, 2022, CDPH is requiring HCP to be up to date with vaccinations and receive boosters by March 1, 2022, unless exempt.
+HCP who have completed their primary vaccination series and provide proof of subsequent COVID-19 infection may defer booster administration for up to 90 days from the date of clinical diagnosis or first positive test, which in some situations, may extend the booster dose requirement beyond March 1st.
+HCP not yet eligible for boosters or who show proof of infection must be in compliance no later than 15 days after the recommended timeframe for receiving the booster dose.
 Additionally, all unvaccinated exempt HCP and booster-eligible HCP who have not yet received their booster must be tested for COVID-19 at least twice weekly.
 Facilities must begin testing of all booster-eligible HCP who have not yet received their booster by December 27, 2021 and be in full compliance by January 7, 2022.

 CDPH strongly recommends that all SNF HCP (including those that are fully vaccinated and boosted) undergo at least twice weekly screening testing.